 For our last 4 weeks of training, we bid for schedules based on our classroom performances 5 weeks prior.
 I was #3 and chose 9-6.
 Our performance during practical training determined our ranking for bidding on our production schedules.
 I was #2 and chose 12-9.

 I’m sharing this to tell you to keep your main thing the main thing.
 I wanted a job that sounded…successful.
 I wanted to finally feel accomplished.
 You know what I really want, I want Woman, Live! to be my full-time job!
 And, none of those things remotely resembles call center or sales agent.
 But, that’s not the main thing.
 When we pray to God, we pray for financial freedom.
 I attached all of those things with financial freedom, but that doesn’t mean God did.
-One year ago, when I saw my new position at a fancy desk, God saw Charter Spectrum.
+One year ago, when I saw my new position at a fancy desk, God saw a sales position.
 And, if I had not surrendered my wants for His will, I would have missed it.

 Debt payoff is the lock to the doorway of our future.
 And, for a long time I wondered if we’d ever get the key.